routerlogln.com

 • The router’s position has a big influence on wireless performance.

-• Place your router in the center of your home or place of business.
+• Put your router in the middle of your house or place of business.

-• Keep it away from anything that could interfere with it, such electronic devices, thick walls, or metal objects.
+• Keep it away from anything that could interfere with it, such metal items, thick walls, or electronic equipment.

 2. Modify Your Antennas